byronpendason/byronpendason.github.io/runetyper.md

 }
 </script>

-RuneTyper is my gift to people who love or have an interest in runes!
-Whether you are interested in runes for religious reasons (for example, if you're a heathen or other variety of pagan), historical reasons (perhaps you are into historical reconstruction), or any other reason, I hope RuneTyper will be useful to you!
+<p>RuneTyper is my gift to people who love or have an interest in runes!
+Whether you are interested in runes for religious reasons (for example, if you're a heathen or other variety of pagan), historical reasons (perhaps you are into historical reconstruction), or any other reason, I hope RuneTyper will be useful to you!</p>

 <!--
 ## Type Runes on your Android Phone or Windows PC!